Iruos8805/Attendance-Tracker-app-using-QR-Code/README.md

-# Attendance tracker using QR code mechanism
+### Attendance tracker using QR code mechanism

-The objective is to develop an attendance tracking app, serving as a precursor to a broader concept.
-In each classroom, QR code scanners enable students to easily log their attendance by scanning their unique QR codes.
-Teachers can create class schedules with specified time slots for different subjects.
-During these sessions, students use the designated scanners to scan their QR codes, automatically marking their attendance.
+The objective is to develop an attendance tracking app which uses QR code mechanisms, erving as a precursor to a broader concept.

-After a successful scan, the attendance information is instantly recorded.
-Teachers can access a detailed attendance list, viewable and downloadable for administrative purposes.
-Additionally, students are also able to view their attendance report, ensuring they stay informed about their class participation.
+### Features

+## Student-end

+Students signup/signin to their page to generate thier unique QR code.
+Students can scan this QR code to record their attendance.
+Students can also view their attendance details.
+Students can also view their profile.

+## Teachers-end

+Teachers signup/signin to their respective pages.
+Teahers can create courses (ex: S1 CSE AI).
+Teachers can create Class (subject) in each course. (ex: C programming in S1 CSE AI).
+Teachers can create Hour in each Class. (ex: Hour 1 in C programming in  S1 CSE AI).
+Once the Hours are created, Teachers can click on 'Scan QR' button of each Hour, to scan the Hour's respective Attendance.
+Teachers can click on the respective Hours to generate attendance details of that particular Hour.
+This attendance report can be downloaded if needed.
+Teachers can also view their respective profile page.

+## Future updates

+Integration of the scanner system (multiple scanners) to each classroom, so that students can scan their attendance quickly and efficiently.
+This data will then be stored in a centralised system.